luistapia6-11/workshop/docs/grc341/module-1.md

 # Objective
-In this module we will create a [CodeCommit](https://aws.amazon.com/codecommit/) repository to store our [Ansible](https://www.ansible.com/) playbook and supporting files.
+In this module we will create a <a href="https://aws.amazon.com/codecommit/" target="_blank">CodeCommit</a> repository to store our <a href="https://www.ansible.com/" target="_blank">Ansible</a> playbook and supporting files.
 We will also download the workshop artifacts that contain the Ansible playbook and copy them to our local repository While this should work in any commercial region, it was tested specifically in US-East-1.

 ## Prerequisites